spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 pip install notebook --upgrade
 ```

-Here’s how to launch a local Jupyter notebook server configured to interact with an Ocean Spark cluster:
+Launch a local Jupyter notebook server configured to interact with an Ocean Spark cluster:

 ```
 jupyter notebook \